PepperlFuchs/pf_lidar_ros2_driver/docs/timesync.md

 data obtained during preceding observation of the time relationship.

-More precisely, in previous driver versions, the LaserScan `header.stamp` was set to the `rclcpp::Clock().now() - scan_time` at the time when the last contributing packet was parsed.
-Before `bugfix/laserscan-metadata`, the `scan_time` was mistakenly always zero so effectively this represented the time when the final packet of the scan was received.
-After `bugfix/laserscan-metadata`, it becomes more complicated, because `scan_time` is calculated correctly but doesn't necessarily represent the time between first sample and reception of the final packet (except with full 360° scans from R2000).
+More precisely, in previous driver versions, the LaserScan `header.stamp` was set to the `rclcpp::Clock().now() - scan_time` at the time when the first contributing packet was parsed.
+Before `bugfix/laserscan-metadata`, the `scan_time` was mistakenly always zero so effectively this represented the time when the first packet of the scan was received (ie. a packet length later than when the first sample of the first packet was taken).
+After `bugfix/laserscan-metadata`, it becomes more complicated, because `scan_time` is calculated correctly but the actual time correction should have been the duration of the measurements in the packet, not a whole scan.

 ### Usage